gerardkok/puppet-hiera5_ldap/README.md

 ## Usage

-The above examples are all 'direct'; the LDAP URL is just a parameter to the heira call.
+The above examples are all 'direct'; the LDAP URL is just a parameter to the hiera call.
 You can also use 'indirect' LDAP queries, where the actual query is looked up in a yaml file, much like regular hiera keys are looked up.
 This allows for [automatic class parameter lookup](https://docs.puppet.com/puppet/4.9/hiera_automatic.html).

 For example, if you configure your `hiera.yaml` like this:
 ~~~